BimalSteinn/fastapi-admin/README.md

 fastapi_app create_project <project_name>
 ```

-There are some optional arguments like
+There is one optional argument
-1. --force - Overwrite the project directory if it already exists
+- --force - Overwrite the project directory if it already exists
-2. .gitignore - Create a .gitignore file
-3. Dockerfile - Create a Dockerfile
-4. config.py - Create a config file

 ### Go to that project
 ```bash